Lierne Municipality: Name

 The municipality (originally the parish) is named after the old name for the region (Hlíð) which means "mountainside" (similar to the Norwegian word li).
 Historically, the prefix Finna- was often added to the name: Finnahlíð.
 This prefix is the plural genitive case of finnr which means "Sami person" (or Finn) because the district historically had a significant sami population.
 Later, the prefix was dropped and the definite plural form of li was used, Lierne.
 The li name lives on in many places in the municipality such as Nordli and Sørli.

 Coat of arms

 The coat of arms was granted on 3 February 1984.
-The official blazon is "Azure, three grouses argent, two over one" (I blått tre stående sølv ryper, to over en).
-This means the arms have a COLOR field (background) and the charge is three Willow Ptarmigans (Lagopus lagopus), a type of local grouse.
-The ptarmigan design has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The official blazon is "Azure, three grouse argent, two over one" (I blått tre stående sølv ryper, to over en).
+This means the arms have a colour field (background) and the charge is three willow grouse (Lagopus lagopus), a local species of grouse.
+The grouse design has a tincture of argent which means it is commonly coloured white, but if it is made out of metal, then silver is used.
 This design was chosen because these birds are plentiful in the area.
-Historically, hunting ptarmigan was of great importance for the survival of the inhabitants during the winters.
+Historically, hunting grouse was of great importance for the survival of the inhabitants during the winters.
 The bird was thus chosen as a symbol for the municipality.
 The arms were designed by Einar H. Skjervold.